 Glen Scotia is now open to the public and offers a number of tours and tastings - see website for full details.
+Note that some tours must be booked 2 weeks in advance.

 Founded as Scotia Distillery in 1832 by James Stewart and John & William Galbraith family who ran it until 1919 when it was acquired by West Highland Distilleries, who also bought Glengyle in the same year.
 (At least this is the timeline according to most sources, though the distillery's own site has Duncan MacCallum buying the distillery in 1891 and forming a company called Stewart Galbraith & Co - which may have lead to some of the confusion).
 Whichever is correct, West Highland Distilleries went broke in 1924, and Scotia was bought by one of its directors Duncan MacCallum, but production ceased in 1928.